Private employers. State law does not require private employers to pay employees for absences caused by jury duty or court appearances.

-State employees are also entitled to leave with pay when subpoenaed or directed by proper authority to appear as a witness.
-Any fees received shall be turned in ...
+State employees are also entitled to leave with pay when subpoenaed or directed by proper authority to appear as witnesses.
+Any fees received shall be turned in to the employer unless the employee chooses to take vacation time instead of leave (25 NCAC 1E.1002).